Cases

 Why a Case Structure Matters in Piri

-In the Piri Ontology, a case structure provides a systematic way to capture regulatory and safety-related knowledge in a concrete, contextualized form.
+A case structure provides a systematic way to capture regulatory and safety-related knowledge in a concrete, contextualized form.
 Regulations rarely exist as abstract rules alone—they are applied to specific situations, environments, systems, and decisions.
-By modeling real or representative cases, Piri links legal requirements, safety constraints, technical conditions, and operational outcomes into a unified knowledge graph.
+By modeling real or representative cases, regulatory parameters are unified into a coherent system.

 A case structure therefore helps: